MohammadAdnan652/AI-Based-Crop-Health-Monitoring-Disease-Detection-Platform/prompt.md

 Store:

-- Farmer information
+- Store farmer information using secure database records and user management systems
-- Uploaded crop images
+- Store uploaded crop images using cloud storage services like Cloudinary or AWS S3
-- Disease prediction history
+- Store disease prediction history for tracking previous crop analysis results
-- Treatment recommendations
+- Store treatment recommendations for future reference and monitoring
-- Crop monitoring logs
+- Store crop monitoring logs for real-time analytics and historical crop health tracking
 Use:

 - MongoDB or PostgreSQL